mziegler/HowToBeAMonkey/README.md

 - **create about 10 'hilights' of WH's day, with pictures, videos, and text, that you see first when you're zoomed all the way out of the map.**

-- **~~get Irene's psion data~~ and integrate it with Susan's psion data**

-- 'translate' Irene's psion data into easily-understandable English
+- **write a short biography of WH to put somewhere, and maybe biographies of the other monkeys?**

 - **go over psion data 'translations,' to make them as clear, understandable, and consise as possible**

+- add in point sample data?  group scans?  comments?  fights?

+- ~~get Irene's psion data and integrate it with Susan's psion data~~

+- ~~'translate' Irene's psion data into easily-understandable English~~

-- **rank psion data by interestingness or importance, so we can show the most important data on the map when the user is zoomed out**
+- ~~rank psion data by interestingness or importance, so we can show the most important data on the map when the user is zoomed out~~

+- ~~catagorize the Psion data, (eg foraging, social, self-care, approaches and leaves, point samples) for color coding so the user can switch on and off different kinds of data on the map~~